 The word cult is controversial and can be difficult to define.
 By the most common use of the term, however, it would be fair to consider Shincheonji a very large, very successful cult.
-The group is headed by a single, charismatic leader, Lee Man-Hee, who claims to have a special ability to interpret the Bible.
-When challenged about his authority, Lee can be evasive, but he frequently implies that he is immortal and that salvation requires faith in him, rather than in Jesus Christ.
-In fact, Lee’s Shincheonji church teaches that the Bible is primarily composed of metaphors, and he alone has the spiritual gift for correctly interpreting them.
+The group is headed by a single charismatic leader, Lee Man-hee, who claims to have a special ability to interpret the Bible.
+Man-hee can be evasive when challenged about his authority.
+He frequently implies that he is immortal and that salvation requires faith in him rather than in Jesus Christ.
+In fact, Man-hee’s Shincheonji church teaches that the Bible is primarily composed of metaphors, and he alone has the spiritual gift for correctly interpreting them.

 Cults typically practice indoctrination rather than education.
-Shincheonji offers free Bible classes, which of course are slanted toward their theology.
-However, those involved in SJC are also taught that counter-evidence or other forms of discussion are tests of their faith.
-This causes them to ignore facts, reasons, and evidence that contradict Lee Man-Hee’s teaching.
-In some cases, Shincheonji disciples are discouraged from reading the news or using the internet, as these media can contain potentially damning challenges to their faith.
+Shincheonji offers free Bible classes, which are slanted toward their theology.
+However, those involved in SJC are also taught that counterevidence or other challenges are tests of their faith.
+As a result, adherents ignore facts, reasons, and evidence that contradict Lee Man-hee’s teaching.
+In some cases, Shincheonji disciples are discouraged from reading the news or using the internet, as these media can contain messages potentially harmful to their faith.

-False teachings are a hallmark of cults, as well.
+False teachings are a hallmark of cults.
 Shincheonji teaches that the 144,000 mentioned in Revelation 7:4 are members of the 12 “tribes” of Shincheonji.
 The group denies the Trinity.
-It claims all angels are humans.
-And, of course, that Lee Man-Hee alone has the ability to correctly interpret the Word of God.
-In fact, Shincheonji goes so far as to claim that Revelation 7:2 is a specific reference to Korea (“East”) and to Lee (the first “angel”) himself.
+It claims all angels are humans and that only Lee Man-hee has the ability to interpret the Word of God correctly.
+In fact, Shincheonji goes so far as to claim that Revelation 7:2 is a specific reference to Korea (“East”) and Man-hee (the first “angel”).

 Unfortunately, the most significant aspect of Shincheonji in South Korea is its success.
 By some estimates, there are as many as fifty heretical, home-grown, pseudo-Christian sects—or cults—in South Korea.
 Most are relatively small and have a low impact.
-The Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony, however, is a major diversion from the true gospel.
+However, the Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony, is a major diversion from the true gospel.